joshfinnie/joshfinnie.com/src/pages/blog/one-year.md

 path: "/blog/one-year-later"
 heroImage: "/assets/blog/mask.jpg"
 expires: false
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
-unsplash: 'Brian McGowan'
+unsplash: "Brian McGowan"
-unsplashURL: 'sushioutlaw'
+unsplashURL: "sushioutlaw"
 ---

 It's been one year.
 One year of isolation.
 One year of loneliness.
 One year of being fearful for the health of